 If you are learning a type of English that does not use ‘shall’, you can skip the next section.

 For those learning a type of English that still uses shall.
 There are a few more considerations.
 For the uses listed for will, the word shall can be used almost interchangeably to mean the same thing.
 For example:

 He shall carry the bag for you. = He will carry the bag for you.

 He shalln’t carry the bag for you. = He won’t carry the bag for you.

 However, there are two additional uses.
-Because the word shall is considered more polite to use than the word will, it is often used in questions.
+Because the word shall is more polite to use than the word will, you often see it in questions.
 For example:

 - to make an offer/suggestion

 Shall we go for lunch?
 Shall I pay?

 - to ask for advice or instructions

 What shall I tell the boss about this money?